-We tend to associate the holiday season with all things merry and bright, but in reality, the never-ending busyness, packed schedules and constant socializing can wreak havoc on our minds and bodies.
+We tend to associate the holiday season with all things merry and bright, but in reality, the never-ending busyness, packed schedules, and constant socializing can wreak havoc on our minds and bodies.
 How often do we ring in the new year with a nasty hangover, lingering cold or elevated stress levels?

 Gratitude seems to be the hot topic nowadays, and it’s for good reason.
 When you recall a handful of people, places, objects or experiences you’re thankful for, you’ll notice a huge boost in your happiness.
-Although you might have been infuriated that your mother-in-law decided to stay at your place over the holidays, instead of letting that situation ruin your mood, you can make a mental note that you’re thankful she made the trek to your home.
+Although you might have been infuriated that your mother-in-law decided to stay at your place over the holidays, instead of letting that situation ruin your mood, make a mental note that you’re thankful she made the trek to your home.
 By making this an everyday practice, you’ll train your brain to look for the good in your daily life.

 There’s something about spending time in the great outdoors that’s so refreshing, but we tend to miss out on that valuable experience during the winter months.
 The cold weather tends to keep us cooped up inside, so we often resort to sitting down and staring at a screen.
 Staying put for a long period of time can make you feel even more tired and stressed than you already are, so bundle up, get your body moving and soak up the sun.
-Go for a brisk walk with your dog, shovel the driveway or arrange an ice skating outing with your friends to get those endorphins flowing.
+Go for a brisk walk with your dog, shovel the driveway, or arrange an ice skating outing with your friends to get those endorphins flowing.

-You probably won’t have the funds to splurge on an expensive facial and massage, especially after a season full of giving (and spending), but you can totally zen out without breaking the bank.
+You probably won’t have the funds to splurge on an expensive facial and massage, especially after a season full of giving (and spending).
+But!
+You can totally zen out without breaking the bank.
 Access your inner calm in a more affordable and convenient way by setting up a DIY spa at home.
 Draw a warm bath, light a few candles, turn on soothing music and put on a face mask for a truly relaxing experience.